vruddhi13/JavaWeb-ict2025/README.md

-Creating JDBC Connection Pool in Payara Server
+Setup: Creating a JDBC Connection Pool in Payara Server

+Follow these steps to create a JDBC connection pool for your MySQL database in Payara Server.

 1. Start Payara Server

+Open NetBeans.

-Right-click your server in NetBeans → View Domain Admin Console.
+Right-click your Payara server → View Domain Admin Console.

-Payara Admin Console will open in your browser.
+The Payara Admin Console will open in your browser.

-2. Create JDBC Connection Pool
+2. Create a JDBC Connection Pool

+Navigate to:

-Navigate to: JDBC → JDBC Connection Pools → New
+JDBC → JDBC Connection Pools → New

+Fill in the required fields:

-Pool Name: Any name you prefer
+Pool Name: Any name you like (e.g., MyPool)

 Resource Type: javax.sql.DataSource